AWS extends Node 18 and Node 16 support - what this reprieve means

-What actually happens on 1 November
+What actually happens now

 The illusion of "it still works"